tiared/notes.stuartpb.com/secret-trump.md

 If the two players disagree on a vote, then the score does not change (as either way, Booker's vote agrees with one and disagrees with the other, cancelling each other out): however, if the two *agree*, Booker's Bipartisanship Score either goes up or down by 2, based on whether his vote matches theirs.

 If the player to his left or right is eliminated, Booker's Bipartisanship Score now goes up or down by 1 *every turn*, based on whether or not his vote matches the remaining player on the other side.
+(His Bipartisanship Score still runs starting from whatever total was amassed when both players were present.)

 If the player to Booker's immediate left *and* right are eliminated, Booker is finally free, and is no longer subject to this restriction (even if he'd voted against both of them every time, he can still win).